isubasinghe/pet-rego/README.md

 # How to handle v2, supporting a local food supplier
-In order to support the local food supplier we can create a new route in /v2 called /foodinfo The service for this could then use the PetRepository in order to determine the pet type(s) an owner has and map to the appropriate food item.
+In order to support the local food supplier we can create a new route in /v2 called /foodinfo The service for this could then use the PetRepository in order to determine the pet type(s) an owner has and map to the appropriate food item(s).